-Our global operations expose us to risks associated with public health crises and epidemics/pandemics, such COVID-19.
-We rely on our production facilities, as well as third-party suppliers and manufacturers, in the United States, Australia, Canada, France, Germany, Italy, the PRC, the United Kingdom and other countries significantly impacted by COVID-19.
+Our global operations expose us to risks associated with public health crises and epidemics/pandemics, such as COVID-19.
+We rely on our production facilities, as well as third-party suppliers and manufacturers, in the United States, Australia, Canada, France, Germany, Italy, the People's Republic of China ("PRC"), the United Kingdom and other countries significantly impacted by COVID-19.
 This outbreak has resulted in the extended shutdown of certain businesses in many of these countries, which has resulted and may continue to result in disruptions or delays to our supply chain.
 Any disruption in these businesses will likely impact our sales and operating results.
 COVID-19 has had, and may continue to have, an adverse impact on our operations, supply chains and distribution systems and increase our expenses, including as a result of impacts associated with preventive and precautionary measures that we, other businesses and governments are taking.
 Due to these impacts and measures, we have experienced, and may continue to experience, significant and unpredictable reductions in demand for certain of our products.
 The degree and duration of disruptions to business activity are unknown at this time.
+The rapid spread of a contagious illness such as a novel coronavirus, or fear of such an event, can have a material adverse effect on the demand for our products and services and therefore have a material adverse effect on our business and results of operations.